FedDAG: Federated DAG Structure Learning: Implementations

+SHD is a kind of measurement which is defined to calculate the Hamming distance between two partially directed acyclic graphs (PDAG) by counting the number of edges for which the edge type differs in both PDAGs.
+In PDAG, there exist four kinds of edges between two nodes: $i \rightarrow j$, $i \leftarrow j$, $i-j$, and $i\ j$.
+SHD just counts the different edges between the two graphs.
+SHD is defined over the space of PDAGs, so we can, of course, use it to calculate distances in DAG and CPDAG spaces.

+True Positive Rate (TPR) and False Discovery Rate (FDR) are two common metrics in the machine learning community.
+True positive rate, also referred to as sensitivity or recall, is used to measure the percentage of actual positives which are correctly identified.
+The FDR is defined as the expected proportion of errors committed by falsely rejecting the null hypothesis.
+Let $TP$ be true positives (samples correctly classified as positive), $FN$ be false negatives (samples incorrectly classified as negative), $FP$ be false positives (samples incorrectly classified as positive), and $TN$ be true negatives (samples correctly classified as negative).
+Then, $TPR = \frac{TP}{TP+FN}$ and $FDR=\frac{FP}{FP+TP}$.

-\subsubsection{Hyper-parameters setting}
+\subsection{Hyper-parameters setting}

 In all experiments, there is no extra hyper-parameter to adjust for PC (with Fisher-z test and $p$-value 0.01) and GES (BIC score).
-For NOTEARS, NOTEARS-MLP and DAG-GNN, we use the default hyper-parameters provided in their papers/codes.
-For MCSL, the hyper-parameters need to be modified are $\rho_{init}$ and $\beta$.
+For NOTEARS, NOTEARS-MLP, and DAG-GNN, we use the default hyper-parameters provided in their papers/codes.
+For MCSL, the hyper-parameters that need to be modified are $\rho_{init}$ and $\beta$.
 Specifically, if experimental settings ($10$ variables and $20$ variables) are the same as those in their paper, we just take all the recommended hyper-parameters.
 For settings not implemented in their paper ($40$ variables exactly), we have two kinds of implementations.
 The first one is taking a linear interpolation for choosing the hyper-parameters.
 The second one is taking the same parameters as ours.
 We find that the second choice always works better.
-In our experiment, we report the experimental results done in the second way.
+In our experiment, we report the experimental results in a second way.
 Notice that CAM pruning is also introduced to improve the performance of MCSL, which however can not guarantee a better result in our settings.
 For simplicity and fairness, we just take the direct outputs of MCSL.

-Similar to MCSL~\citep{ng2019masked} and GraN-DAG~\citep{lachapelle2020gradient}, we implement several experiments on simulated data with known causal graphs to search for the hyper-parameters and then use these hyper-parameters for all the simulated experiments.
-Specifically, we use seeds $1\sim 10$ to generate the simulated data to search for the best combination of hyperparameters while all our experimental results reported in this paper are all conducted using seeds $2021\sim 2030$.
+Similar to MCSL~\citep{ng2022masked} and GraN-DAG~\citep{lachapelle2020gradient}, we implement several experiments on simulated data with known graph structure to search for the hyper-parameters and then use these hyper-parameters for all the simulated experiments.
+Specifically, we use seeds from $1$ to $10$ to generate the simulated data to search for the best combination of hyper-parameters while all our experimental results reported in this paper are all conducted using seeds from $2021$ to $2030$.

-\subsubsection{Hyper-parameters in real-data setting}
+\subsection{Hyper-parameters in real-data setting}